 - Isla Mujeres:

 - Valladolid: Coqui Coqui

 22. Use Airbnb to travel the Yucatan Peninsula

-Although you are probably more familiar with booking through major hotel booking websites I also want to encourage you to have a look on Airbnb.
-What about I give you $30 free travel credit on Airbnb?
-All you have to do is to sign up for a new account through this link!
-On my Yucatan Peninsula trip I mostly used Airbnb and found some great apartments for under $30 per night.
-Check it out yourself in the link above.
-Even if you already have an account you can simply sign up with a new email address and get the $30 Airbnb credit.
+Although you are probably more familiar with reserving a room through major hotel booking websites I also want to encourage you to have a look on Airbnb.
+On my Yucatan Peninsula trip I also used Airbnb so now and then and found some great apartments for under $30 per night.

 Watching the sunrise is free one of the amazing free things to do in Yucatan.
 It sounds simple, but when did you get up the last time to watch a sunrise?

-In case this backpacking Yucatan travel guide was helpful please share the link of this article on the internet and you would help me massively in return.
+In case this backpacking Yucatan travel guide was helpful please share the link of this article with your friends on the internet and you would help me massively in return.
 May be a small thing for you, but it could make a big difference for me.
 Every share on Facebook, tweet on Twitter or pin on Pinterest is super helpful for me.
-Thank you!!!!!! :)
+Thank you! :)